Realizable time crystal of four silicon quantum dot qubits: Calculations

 \section{Calculations}

-We apply the Floquet unitary repeatedly on a chain of four qubits.
+We apply the Floquet unitary repeatedly on a chain of four qubits, which is a system size that is currently accessible to state of the art devices \cite{Sigillito2019,Lawrie2020}.
 After a predetermined number of Floquet periods, we calculate the autocorrelator $Z_n(t)$ for the $n^\text{th}$ qubit.
 We repeat this calculation for various values of $\varepsilon$ and $J_0$, highlighting regions where spatiotemporal order is present.
 In order to differentiate the DTC regime from other dynamics, it is necessary to confirm that spatiotemporal order persists for a variety of choices for both initial state and $n$.

+Throughout this work, we examine ``regime diagrams,'' in which we perform a parameter sweep over the $(\varepsilon, J_0)$ plane at a certain time $t$, and distinguish regimes with DTC behavior from those that show no such response.
+Dynamics with high autocorrelation will show a region with $Z_n(t) \approx 1.0$, which will correspond to a yellow region on our regime diagrams.
+The DTC regime is one in which these yellow regions of autocorrelation are persistent throughout the chain, for long times, and in the presence of the perturbation $\varepsilon$.

 We examine the dynamics of the spin chain without charge noise in Fig.~\ref{fig:noNoiseDynamics}.
-Here we see the first of many ways researchers can be deceived into thinking they have stabilized a time-crystalline state.
-The edge spin ($n=1$ or $n=L$) always shows a dramatically longer lifetime than any spin in the bulk, provided $\varepsilon$ is below some finite value.
+Here we see the first of many ways researchers could potentially be deceived into thinking they have stabilized a time-crystalline state.
+This is one example of a feature that we observed in every single system we examined: an edge spin ($n=1$ or $n=L$) always shows a dramatically longer lifetime than any spin in the bulk, provided $\varepsilon$ is not so large as to destroy all autocorrelation.
 This discrepancy between edge and bulk qubit lifetimes is indicative of a Floquet symmetry-protected topological regime, rather than a DTC regime.
 In the absence of sufficient charge noise, it is not uncommon to have robust spatiotemporal order in the edge spins while the bulk has completely thermalized.
 We perform the same calculations with charge noise in Fig.~\ref{fig:wNoiseDynamics}.
 Here we see the persistence of a finite region of parameter space that exhibits time-translation symmetry breaking, irrespective of which autocorrelator we examine.
 In the absence of charge noise, the region of subharmonic response quickly vanishes.
 Once charge noise is included, the subharmonic response region shrinks until about $t = 50T$.
 From then on, it remains approximately constant for long times ($t \approx 1000T$).

 Clearly Fig.~\ref{fig:noNoiseDynamics} does not represent a state in a DTC regime.
 The absence of charge noise leads to the bulk thermalizing after a few tens of Floquet periods.
 The importance of charge noise in establishing a DTC regime has been long known, but Figs.~\ref{fig:noNoiseDynamics}-\ref{fig:wNoiseDynamics} serve as a concrete demonstration of DTC dynamics for a small system size ($L=4$) and small times ($t<200T$).
 These regimes can be explored using current semiconductor spin qubit technology, especially since only high-fidelity readout, initialization, and single-qubit gates are necessary.